An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "Walk north to the mountains and then head east until you reach an ocean of sand," I replied.

 He waved goodbye.
-We formed the last connection and—
+We formed the last connection and— "Take care of my daughter," he sent in.

 "I will," I responded.